MLB Rumors: Padres Out On Harper After Signing Machado, Nightengale Says

 The San Diego Padres on Tuesday signed free agent shortstop Manny Machado to the largest free agent contract in baseball history, giving the former Orioles and Dodgers player ten years and $300 million.

-Even though the Padres have not traditionally been a team that’s known for spending a lot of money, the they were willing to hand out that sum to Machado.
+Even though the Padres have not traditionally been a team that’s known for spending a lot of money, they were willing to hand out that sum to Machado.
 One report Tuesday, from Jon Heyman via Twitter, stated that San Diego was not “ruling out” adding the season’s other top free agent, Bryce Harper, as well.

 However, another top national baseball reporter, Bob Nightengale, said the opposite in a tweet Tuesday night, that after signing Machado, the Padres “are bowing out of the Bryce Harper sweepstakes.”